 |Good value for money for business customers|

 Google Drive is one of the world’s most used cloud storage services.
-All you have to do is create a Google account to receive 15 GB of storage space free of charge, although this 15 GB storage limit does include all files that are stored on the Google servers, including e-mails on Gmail, images on Google Photos, and more).
-Users who require more online storage than this can receive a further 100 GB for just £1.50 a month, and 1 TB for £8 a month.
-And whether you choose the free version or a monthly subscription to Google Drive, your data is still encrypted with AES 128 Bit protection – even when you’re transferring files.
+All you have to do is create a Google account to receive 15 GB of storage space free of charge, although this 15 GB storage limit does include all files that are stored on the Google servers, including emails on Gmail, images on Google Photos, and more).
+Users who require more online storage than this can upgrade to Google One for 100 GB, 200 GB and 2 TB storage options.
+Whether you choose the free version or a monthly subscription to Google Drive, your data is still encrypted with 128-bit AES protection – even when you’re transferring files.

 |Very high level of free storage space (15 GB), and very good value for money for additional storage space||International server locations so no clarity as to where data is stored|

 |Very good functionality with the inclusive Google Office Suite (Google Docs, Google Sheets, and Google Slides); easy for multiple editors to work on a document simultaneously|

 iCloud Drive is a component of the overall iCloud package and offers users 5 GB of free storage that can be expanded at any time.
 With a monthly subscription costing just 99 cents, you can receive 50 GB of storage (additional capacities up to 2 TB are available when you upgrade).
 This cloud storage from Apple isn’t reserved exclusively for Apple users either: iCloud Drive works on Windows computers as well.
 But iCloud Drive does represent a good option for Apple users, as you’ll already have an iCloud account on your Mac, iPhone, or iPad and so can use this to get started with your online storage right away.
 Lastly, iCloud Drive features iWork, the Apple version of an office application, which allows you to work directly within the browser.